 Now leave the earbuds and music at home and compare that to your own running.

 How loud are your footsteps?

 Does that sound change as your speed goes up?
 Does it stay the same?
 If there are problems on how you are striking the ground, you will be able to hear them.
 You’re shooting for quiet steps.

 When it comes to mobility, we are looking at four joints in particular: toes, ankles, knees and hips.
 Restrictions in any of these are going to force you to change how you move forward.

-For example, instead of pushing off of your leg to propel yourself forward, you might twist off of your foot or hip to work around the restriction.
+For example, instead of pushing off effectively through your big toe to propel yourself forward, you might twist off of your foot or hip to work around the restriction.

 These little corrections can be sneaky and they don’t always show symptons.
 So, how do we spot them before stress fractures become a problem?
 One of the first things I like to do is get a visual.

 I start by having my athletes lay flat on their stomach with their feet hanging off something like the picture below.